Chungnam Asan FC

-Chungnam Asan FC (충남 아산 FC) is a South Korean football club based in Asan that competes in the K League 2, the second tier of South Korean football.
+Chungnam Asan FC (충남 아산 FC) is a South Korean football club based in Asan that competes in the K League 2, the second tier of the South Korean football league system.
 They play their home games at Yi Sun-sin Stadium.

 History

 In November 2019, it was announced that Asan Mugunghwa, the police football club in which the South Korean footballers served their two-year military duty, would be transformed into a civil football club, where non-South Korean foreign footballers would also be able to play.
 The club's new name, Chungnam Asan FC, along with a new crest, was officially revealed on 27 December 2019.